apache/couchdb/share/doc/src/intro/security.rst

 Authentication Database
 =======================

-You may already note, that CouchDB administrators are defined within config file and you now wondering does regular users are also stored there.
+You may already know that CouchDB administrators are defined within a config file and you now wondering does regular users are also stored there.
 No, they don't.
 CouchDB has special `authentication database` -- ``_users`` by default -- that stores all registered users as JSON documents.

-CouchDB uses special database (called ``_users`` by default) to store information about registered users.
-This is a `system database` -- this means that while it shares common :ref:`database API <api/database>`, there are some special security-related constraints applied and used agreements on documents structure.
-So how `authentication database` is different from others?
+This ``_users`` database is a `system database` -- this means that while it shares common :ref:`database API <api/database>`, there are some special security-related constraints applied and agreements on documents structure in place.
+So how is the `authentication database` different from others?

 - Only administrators may browse list of all documents (:get:`GET /_users/_all_docs </{db}/_all_docs>`)
-- Only administrators may listen :ref:`changes feed
+- Only administrators may listen to the :ref:`changes feed
   <changes>` (:get:`GET /_users/_changes </{db}/_changes>`)
 - Only administrators may execute design functions like :ref:`views <viewfun>`, :ref:`shows <showfun>` and :ref:`others <ddocs>`
 - Only administrators may :method:`GET`, :method:`PUT` or :method:`DELETE`
-  any document (to be honest, that they always can do)
+  any document (to be honest, they can always do that)
-- There is special design document ``_auth`` that cannot be modified
+- There is a special design document called ``_auth`` that cannot be modified
-- Every document (of course, except `design documents`) represents registered CouchDB users and belong to them
+- Every document (of course, except `design documents`) represents registered CouchDB users and belongs to them
 - Users may only access (:get:`GET /_users/org.couchdb.user:Jan
   </{db}/{docid}>`) or modify (:put:`PUT /_users/org.couchdb.user:Jan
-  </{db}/{docid}>`) documents that they owns
+  </{db}/{docid}>`) documents that they own

 These draconian rules are reasonable: CouchDB cares about user's personal information and doesn't discloses it for everyone.
-Often, users documents are contains not only system information like `login`, `password hash` and `roles`, but also sensitive personal information like: real name, email, phone, special internal identifications and more - this is not right information that you want to share with the World.
+Often, user documents contain not only system information like `login`, `password hash` and `roles`, but also sensitive personal information like real names, emails, phones, special internal identifications and more -- this is not information that you want to share with the world.

 Users Documents
 ===============

-Each CouchDB user is stored in document format.
-These documents are contains several *mandatory* fields, that CouchDB handles for correct authentication
+Each CouchDB user is stored as an individual document.
+These documents contain several *mandatory* fields, that CouchDB handles for the authentication
 process:

 - **_id** (*string*): Document ID.
 Contains user's login with special prefix :ref:`org.couchdb.user`
 - **derived_key** (*string*): `PBKDF2`_ key
-- **name** (*string*): User's name aka login. **Immutable** e.g. you cannot rename existed user - you have to create new one
+- **name** (*string*): User's name aka login. **Immutable**, i.e. you cannot rename existed user -- you have to create new ones.
+This must be the same as in the document ID after the special prefix.
 - **roles** (*array* of *string*): List of user roles.
-CouchDB doesn't provides any builtin roles, so you're free to define your own depending on your needs.
+CouchDB doesn't provide any builtin roles, so you're free to define your own depending on your needs.
   However, you cannot set system roles like ``_admin`` there.
-Also, only administrators may assign roles to users - by default all users have no roles
+Also, only administrators may assign roles to users -- by default all users have no roles
 - **password_sha** (*string*): Hashed password with salt.
 Used for ``simple`` `password_scheme`
 - **password_scheme** (*string*): Password hashing scheme.
 May be ``simple`` or ``pbkdf2``
 - **salt** (*string*): Hash salt.
 Used for ``simple`` `password_scheme`
 - **type** (*string*): Document type.
-Constantly have value ``user``
+Must have the value ``user``

-Additionally, you may specify any custom fields that are relates to the target user.
+Additionally, you may specify any custom fields that are related to the target user.
 This is good place to store user's private information because only the target user and CouchDB administrators may browse it.